postmates/triton-python/README.md

    print message
 ```

 Note - Messages are acknowledged as new messages are returned from the iterator.
-Furthermore, a subscription named as `triton-uuid.uuid4.hex` is created on behalf of the user.
+Furthermore, a subscription prefixed with `triton-` is created on behalf of the user.

 The above example can also be expressed as follows in order to handle cases where publishers may not publish events for a sufficiently long period of time: